About Oxford Life Insurance

-Oxford Life’s Assurance Final Expense Whole Life Insurance policy allows you to pay a fixed premium over a period of years before then seeing a death benefit go to your chosen beneficiary.
+Oxford Life’s Assurance Final Expense Whole Life Insurance policy provides a fixed premium payment over a specified period, followed by a death benefit paid to your chosen beneficiary.

-As you may know, you will pay less for your insurance when you pay less frequently as the insurance company doesn’t need to add on interest for effectively loaning you the coverage each period.
+In addition to the basic coverage, you can include a couple of riders, and you can choose to pay premiums monthly, quarterly, semi-annually, or annually.
+Paying less frequently can result in lower premiums since the insurance company doesn’t need to add interest for effectively loaning you the coverage each period.

 Oxford Life’s Assurance Final Expense Whole Life Insurance policy also offers riders.